MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

   - team=cloud_advocates
 ---

-# Adopt, extend, and build Copilot experiences across the Microsoft Cloud
+# Adopt, extend and build Copilot experiences across the Microsoft Cloud

 Copilot is an AI assistant powered by Large Language Models (LLMs) that offer innovative solutions across the Microsoft Cloud.
 They aim to enhance productivity, creativity, and data accessibility while providing enterprise-grade data security and privacy features.
 They bridge the gap between complex tasks and user-friendly solutions, providing a natural language conversational interface to interact with data, create automations, build applications, and even assist with coding tasks.
 Their integration within various Microsoft platforms and products provides a more interactive and efficient digital workspace.